What is QA Testing?

 - • Faster execution

-- • Cost-effective
+- • Time-efficient

-- • Focused testing
+- • Focused and practical

 Selective Regression Testing